 After Mark first retired from eventing after the Sydney Olympics in 2000, he trained Flat horses in New Zealand with success.
 His achievements included winning the New Zealand Oaks with Bramble Rose in 2003 and the Wellington Cup with Willy Smith in 2007, but in 2008 he returned to eventing.

 Is this the start of a greater involvement in racing again?

-At this year's Horse & Hound Awards ceremony held at Ascot racecourse, six-time Olympian Sir Mark Todd took to the
+At the 2017 Horse & Hound Awards ceremony held at Ascot racecourse, six-time Olympian Sir Mark Todd took to the

 Take advantage of our sale on Horse & Hound magazine subscriptions today